 Also at the lodge, they have outdoor activities, zip lines, campfires and more.
 Check it out for the full scope of fun available through the Amicalola Falls Lodge.

 You know that since the Appalachian Mountains end in Georgia there are more waterfalls than what we covered here.
 For the truly epic waterfall seeker, check these other great waterfalls, most of which include hikes and solid planning.

-Falls Branch falls – Chattahoochie National Forest / Ellijay – 1 mile round rip
+- Falls Branch falls – Chattahoochee National Forest / Ellijay – 1 mile round rip

 For more great waterfall recommendations in North Georgia, check out Blue Ridge Mountains’ site.
 And they have lots of additional ideas for exploring the area.

 As you can see, northern Georgia waterfalls are gorgeous and ample.
 It’s easy to add them to nearly any sort of trip, either to the small towns of the area or by just planning day trips out of Atlanta.
 And if you have other favorite sites, we’d love to know about them and add them.
 If you’ve been exploring Savannah or Atlanta, this waterfall road trip will be an amazing change of scenery for you!

 Feel free to pin this for planning your own trip to visit the northern Georgia waterfalls!